OmniInfer: System-Wide Acceleration Techniques for Optimizing LLM Serving Throughput and Latency: Sparse Computing in OmniInfer

 \subsection{OmniPlacement: Expert Scheduling for MoE}

-Mixture-of-Experts (MoE) inference frequently encounters severe {load imbalance}, characterized by a subset of ``hot'' experts receiving a disproportionate share of activations.
-This skew creates computational bottlenecks on specific devices, thereby increasing end-to-end latency and throttling overall system throughput.
+Mixture-of-Experts inference frequently encounters severe {load imbalance}, characterized by a subset of ``hot'' experts receiving a disproportionate share of activations, as shown in Figure~\ref{fig:export_activation}.
+This skew creates computational bottlenecks on specific devices, thereby increasing end-to-end latency and throttling system throughput.

 To mitigate this, we propose {OmniPlacement}, a dynamic, near real-time expert placement algorithm.
 OmniPlacement exploits expert redundancy and a lightweight scheduling mechanism to rapidly adapt to fluctuating workload patterns.
 Our approach is designed to maintain consistently balanced expert utilization, thereby substantially enhancing MoE inference performance.